 Kurt Friese has been advocating for local, sustainable food in Johnson County for more than 20 years.

-Friese's restaurant, Devotay, has been a community leader in promoting local, sustainable food since it opened on Linn Street in Iowa City in 1996.
+Friese's former restaurant, Devotay, was and is a community leader in promoting local, sustainable food since it opened on Linn Street in Iowa City in 1996.
 Back then it was the only area restaurant buying from local farmers.
 Today there are dozens.
 In 2012, Devotay won the Iowa Restaurant Association's "Good Neighbor" Award for community service.

-His magazine, Edible Iowa, has been sharing the stories of local farmers and food artisans, bakers and brewers for almost 10 years.
-Edible Iowa is a 2-time winner of the Langeland Award for Community Service.
+His magazine, Edible Iowa, shared the stories of local farmers and food artisans, bakers and brewers for 10 years.
+Edible Iowa was a 2-time winner of the Langeland Award for Community Service.

 NewBo City Market, just north of Johnson County in Cedar Rapids, is Iowa's only year-round public market.
 Kurt Friese was instrumental in its design and launch, first as a member of the board of directors, then later as the market's "Director of Healthy Food and Advocacy."
 He recruited the anchor merchants that opened the 60,000 square foot facility in 2012.